 6. Finalize your staffing plan.

 For small business owners, hiring your first employee can be intimidating.
 Considering your new goals for the coming year, any expectations for increased or decreased customer demand, and your current staff headcount will all help you project your needs for the year ahead.
 Business owners can also utilize freelancers, on-demand talent, or other 3rd parties – so if you want to “staff up” this year, then it’s a good idea to have a strategy in place first to ensure your budget and business plan support the increased growth.
+And one other thing that you can do to save a lot of money for your business is to have a procurement consultancy look at your costs and make any savings that they can, which are usually a lot!

 7. Review your Employee Handbook.